Rorkh/gm_express_service.cr/README.md

 # gm_express_service.cr

-This is the backend web project that supports the [GMod Express Addon](https://github.com/cfc-Servers/gm_express).
+This is the alternative backend web project that supports the [GMod Express Addon](https://github.com/cfc-Servers/gm_express).

 ## Installation